Minnesota Internet Users Essential Tool

-Minnesota Internet Users Essential Tool (Minuet) is an integrated Internet package for DOS operating systems on IBM-compatible PCs.
+Minnesota Internet Users Essential Tool (Minuet) is an integrated Internet package for IBM PC compatibles running MS-DOS / PC DOS.

 Background

 Minuet was created at the University of Minnesota, in the early days of the World Wide Web (1994–1996).
 At that time, Internet software for MS-DOS was immature — the only programs available were NCSA Telnet and NCSA FTP.
 Both are glitchy, hard to configure, and TTY-oriented.

 The microcomputer support department at the university decided to come up with something better.
 Their design goals were: